open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 aggregator.

-The second choice--which dimensions to export by--affects how the integrator processes records emitted by the Differentiator during collection.
-During collection, the Differentiator emits an export record for each metric instrument with pending updates to the Integrator.
+The second choice--which dimensions to export by--affects how the integrator processes records emitted by the Accumulator during collection.
+During collection, the Accumulator emits an export record for each metric instrument with pending updates to the Integrator.

-During the collection pass, the Integrator receives a full set of checkpointed aggregators corresponding to each (Instrument, LabelSet) pair with an active record managed by the Differentiator.
+During the collection pass, the Integrator receives a full set of checkpointed aggregators corresponding to each (Instrument, LabelSet) pair with an active record managed by the Accumulator.
 According to its own configuration, the Integrator at this point determines which dimensions to aggregate for export; it computes a checkpoint of (possibly) reduced-dimension export records ready for